LutsenkoVlad/ParkingSimulator/README.md

 # ParkingSimulator
-This repository simulate parking work
+This repository about console application that simulate parking work